OSGeo/ogc-cite-runner/docs/development.md

 1. Fork the cite-runner repository

-2. Clone you fork to your local environment
+2. Clone your fork to your local environment

-3. Install [uv]
+3. Install [uv:material-open-in-new:]{: target="blank_" }

 4. Use uv to install the cite-runner code locally.
 This will create a virtualenv and install all dependencies needed for development, including for working on docs: